 Ginger: There is not much that has not been said about ginger but to reiterate; a powerful anti-inflammatory and fast-acting cure for nausea.
 It stimulates circulation.
 Encourages the secretion of digestive enzymes and aids general absorption of nutrients.
 Rich in zink, it is a great for strengthening the immune system

 Spirulina: An algae which is rich in protein, minerals and vitamins.
 Containing vitamin B1, B6 and B12 it is great for the nervous system and loaded with chlorophyll derived from the sun.
 It is one of the world’s superfoods.
-Here is a very good description of all the magical benefits of Spirulina from the excellent health blogger, Wellness Mama.
+Here is a very good description of all the magical benefits of Spirulina from the excellent health blog, Positive Health Wellness.

 Turmeric: The potent ingredient in the turmeric root is called curcumin which gives it its strong yellow colour.
 Turmeric is a powerful anti-inflammatory, anti-bacterial and anti-oxidant rich root and it is one of the most used flavorings in Eastern food.
 It contains a myriad of vitamins and minerals such as zinc, selenium, potassium, manganese, magnesium and B3, B6.